No Sleeping in My Class!

 Loud.

-At the end of class, I approached Sara, and asked her why she keeps sleeping in my class.
-I asked, "Why aren't you working, Sara?"
+At the end of class, I approached Sarah, and asked her why she keeps sleeping in my class.
+I said, "Why aren't you working, Sarah?"

-She said, "Sorry Mr. Muir," and I said, "No, you keep telling me you're sorry, but then you keep doing it.
+She responded, "Sorry Mr. Muir," and I replied, "No, you keep telling me you're sorry, but then you keep doing it.
 I need to know why you're not working."

 Her response took the wind out of me.

 You can imagine how I felt in that moment.
 This girl who experienced hell the night before, who practically raises her little sister and desperately needed rest, was shamed by her teacher in front of everyone.
 It was a punch to the gut, and all I could say in that moment was that I was sorry.
-Sorry for what she had to go through and for how I treated her.
+Sorry for what she had to go through, but also for how I treated her.

-This moment early in my career was a catalyst for me.
-I became aware of the fact that students are not just blank slates when they walk into our rooms, but instead are living stories with very real conflicts.
-As their teachers, we are being invited into these stories.
-And while the part we play can seem short and temporary, our words and actions can have a monumental impact.
+There isn't a bright little ending to that story that day.
+Sarah forgave me, but I still feel sick sharing it.
+However, this moment early in my career was a catalyst for me.
+I became aware of the reality that students are not just blank slates when they walk into our rooms, but instead are more like characters living out stories with very real conflict.

 There's so much power in learning your students' stories.

-While this story is hard to want to remember and not something I ever want to repeat, it was the start of a relationship with Sara.
+And while the part we play can seem short and temporary, our words and actions can have a monumental impact.
+While this story about Sarah is hard to want to remember and not something I ever want to repeat, it was the start of a relationship with her.
 I started learning more about her life, her family, and her story.
 I learned she needed more grace from me on those tough mornings when she was flat out tired.

 I'm reminded of the great teachers from my own story.
 Yes they were great at teaching content and skills, and could talk beautifully and design great lessons.
 But their real greatness started with relationships.

-Keep an eye out for the Sara's in your schools this morning.
+Keep an eye out for the Sarah's in your schools.
 Give grace.
 Use patience.
 Build relationships, and learn their stories.

 Stay Connected With Trevor's Work